- Son of former Weather Underground terrorists Kathy Boudin and David Gilbert

 After earning a JD degree from from Yale Law School in 2011, Boudin spent much of the next three years clerking for two judges – one in the U.S. Court of Appeals for the Ninth Circuit, and the other in the U.S. District Court for the Northern District of California.
 In 2012-13, he also served as a Liman Fellow at the San Francisco Public Defender’s Office, where he began working full-time in 2015.

-In 2019 Boudin was elected District Attorney of San Francisco.
+In 2019 as well, Boudin was elected District Attorney of San Francisco.
 Asserting that the American criminal-justice system was thoroughly infested with racism, he said during his campaign: “It’s not a coincidence that the prison population exploded around the same time as working communities, black and brown communities were organizing in the Civil Rights Movement and against the war in Vietnam.”